CatHood0/flutter_quill_to_pdf/README.md

     backMatterDelta: null,
     frontMatterDelta: null,
     textDirection: Directionality.of(context), // set a default Direction to your pdf widgets
+    // if you support web platform, you will need to pass this param, since fetching images in web works differently
+    isWeb: kIsWeb,
     document: _quillController.document.toDelta(),
     pageFormat: pageFormat,
     fallbacks: [...your global fonts],